Nedcotter/Auto-GreenHouse/README.md

 # Auto-GreenHouse
-Arduino and Raspberry Pi based Automated GreenHouse for VCE
+Arduino and Raspberry Pi based Automated GreenHouse for VCE with SQL server

-Tasks
-- create lid mechanism
-- set up Pi
-- set up Power supply for Pi and Uno